Décoration

 The need for eaves in Japanese houses arose from the country's climate.
 Summer is one of the rainiest seasons in Japan, and due to the heat, people like to open their windows and have good ventilation.

-With eaves, residents can protect themselves from rain and enjoy good thermal comfort.
+With the eaves, residents can protect themselves from rain and enjoy good thermal comfort.
 The style of the eaves of Japanese houses varies according to the period of construction.

 Discover our wooden animals straight from Japan!